jvfd3/TabletopCards/Files/Eruma/readme.md

 ### How to Win

 The first player to reach a Total Treasure of 10 is the winner.
 When you steal a treasure, you add 1 to your Total Treasure.
-To steal a treasure you need a face-up card in any Treasure Zone position and take a “steal treasure” action.
+To steal a treasure you need a face-up card in any Treasure Zone position and take a "steal treasure" action.

 ### How to Start